Nasser-Al-Abdullah/media-orchestrator/README.md

 ## Project Goals

-This project is designed to demonstrate:
+- Apply existing backend engineering experience to the NestJS ecosystem

-- Clean architecture principles
+- Develop a deeper understanding of NestJS architecture and design patterns
-- Dependency Injection (DI)
+- Explore Dependency Injection and Inversion of Control in practice
-- Modular NestJS design
+- Design modular and maintainable backend systems
-- Database design and migrations
+- Implement asynchronous processing using BullMQ and Redis
-- Queue-based processing
+- Gain hands-on experience with background workers and job queues
-- Background workers
+- Explore caching and performance optimization strategies
-- Caching strategies
+- Understand distributed systems concepts at a practical level
-- Event-driven workflows
+- Build production-style infrastructure using Docker and PostgreSQL
-- Scalable backend patterns
+- Document architectural decisions and engineering trade-offs

 ## Current Features